 - 7.1 FSC Members must have a policy framework in place that documents the Valuation of Scheme Assets and Liabilities.
-The policy framework must include, at a minimum: - delegated authorities and accountabilities; - reporting requirements; - processes to confirm the completeness of, and compliance with, policies; - training requirements for policy awareness;
+The policy framework must include, at a minimum: - delegated authorities and accountabilities; - reporting requirements; - processes to confirm the completeness of, and compliance with, policies; - training requirements for policy awareness; - the alignment of procedures to policies; - ongoing review of policies and procedures; and - outsourcing arrangements (where appropriate). - 7.2 FSC Members must document and explain the methodologies and assumptions used in valuing Scheme Assets and Liabilities.

-- the alignment of procedures to policies; - ongoing review of policies and procedures; and - outsourcing arrangements (where appropriate). - 7.2 FSC Members must document and explain the methodologies and assumptions used in valuing Scheme Assets and Liabilities. - 8 Application of Principles of Valuation of Scheme Assets and Liabilities: unbiased and equitable - 8.1 Where a liquid market exists, the valuation of a Scheme's Assets and Liabilities must be based on the market value of all Assets and Liabilities. - 8.1.1 The Gross Assets of a Scheme include the investments of the Scheme, and all other amounts due to and receivable by the Scheme for example, claims for the repayment of tax levied before the Valuation Point (where applicable) and accrued interest, dividends or rent. - 8.1.2 The Liabilities of a Scheme may include amounts payable by the Scheme in relation to investments and (where applicable) in respect of taxation relating to completed accounting periods and the current accounting period (up to the Valuation Point), the amount of the Scheme Operator's other entitlements and any reimbursable expenses accrued(such as any. management fees and performance fees unpaid, and any interest accrued on the borrowings of the Scheme) and all other Liabilities payable out of the Gross Assets of the Scheme. - 8.2 Where a liquid market exists, the value of Assets and Liabilities used in calculating the Net Asset Value of a Scheme must be determined by reference to market values. - 8.2.1 The Market Price must exclude any provision for the costs of acquisition or disposal of a Scheme asset.
+8 Application of Principles of Valuation of Scheme Assets and Liabilities: unbiased and equitable

+8.1 Where a liquid market exists, the valuation of a Scheme's Assets and Liabilities must be based on the market value of all Assets and Liabilities.

+- 8.1.1 The Gross Assets of a Scheme include the investments of the Scheme, and all other amounts due to and receivable by the Scheme for example, claims for the repayment of tax levied before the Valuation Point (where applicable) and accrued interest, dividends or rent. - 8.1.2 The Liabilities of a Scheme may include amounts payable by the Scheme in relation to investments and (where applicable) in respect of taxation relating to completed accounting periods and the current accounting period (up to the Valuation Point), the amount of the Scheme Operator's other entitlements and any reimbursable expenses accrued (such as any. management fees and performance fees unpaid, and any interest accrued on the borrowings of the Scheme) and all other Liabilities payable out of the Gross Assets of the Scheme.

+8.2 Where a liquid market exists, the value of Assets and Liabilities used in calculating the Net Asset Value of a Scheme must be determined by reference to market values.

+- 8.2.1 The Market Price must exclude any provision for the costs of acquisition or disposal of a Scheme asset.
 Costs of acquisition or disposal of a Scheme asset are allowed for, in the transaction cost factor determined in accordance with FSC Standard No. 8 'Scheme Pricing' or in determining the value of an Investor's interest in accordance with FSC Standard No. 8A 'Crediting Rates'. - 8.2.2 Some Scheme Assets and Liabilities (for example money market instruments, mortgage securities and the derivatives associated with these assets) may be valued at other than Market Price.
 This is particularly relevant to Cash Management Schemes.
-Should this assumption be inappropriate at a particular Valuation Point, (for example, if the Scheme the valuation of Scheme Assets and Liabilities must be determined in good faith by the Scheme Operator.
+Should this assumption be inappropriate at a particular Valuation Point, (for example, if the Scheme Operator expects an Asset to be liquidated) a valuation at Market Price must be obtained and adopted in the valuation of Scheme Assets and Liabilities. - 8.3 Where Assets and Liabilities are traded on a properly regulated market (such as a recognised stock exchange) valuations must be based on the Market Price.
+However, on the rare occasion when: - the Market Price is deemed to be unreliable; or the valuation of Scheme Assets and Liabilities must be determined in good faith by the Scheme Operator.
 In such circumstances the Scheme Operator must be satisfied that all relevant factors have been considered in determining the value of the Scheme's Assets and Liabilities and that any exceptions to documented policies and methodologies are clearly documented at the time an alternative valuation is used.